-Yuzu koshō is a Japanese paste that originated in Kyushu, Japan.
+Yuzu koshō is a Japanese hot sauce that originated in Kyushu, Japan.
 It is a fermented paste made from chili peppers, yuzu citrus peel, and salt.

 Table of contents